TL;DR

 Solo founders and small teams building with AI agents.
 If Cursor or Claude Code is doing your implementation work, your sprint items need to be specs, not ticket titles.
 Tekk is the step between "I know what I want to build" and "my agent builds it correctly."

 Teams where sprint tickets keep going wrong mid-sprint.
 If your sprints derail because tickets were too vague, or because the implementation hit unexpected code complexity, Tekk's codebase-grounded specs surface those problems before coding starts — not after.
+Research shows teams with a commit-done ratio below 60% are underperforming on sprint plans — and vague tickets are the most common cause.

 What Is a Sprint Planning Tool?